lakshita25bai10514-design/digital-literacy-project/README.md

 - **task-5-cybercrime/** – Cybercrime case study and prevention checklist
 - **report/** – Complete project report (`Project_Report.docx`)

-All files are named clearly, screenshots are included, and the report follows proper formatting with headings, line spacing 1.5, and references.
+All files are named clearly, screenshots are included, and the report follows proper formatting with headings, and references.

 This repository represents my completed Digital Literacy portfolio.